 Dedicated To Helping Teens Have Satisfying Relationships

-Teenage boys have unique needs.
+Teen boys have unique needs.
 They often struggle to cope with the many emotional, physical and developmental changes thrust upon them during puberty and on their journey to adulthood.
-Eric & Erica, as a Husband & Wife team, work with teen boys to give them a safe and understanding place to process their deepest thoughts, explore their world in new ways, and to accept their personal struggle as a teenager.
-If you’re looking for counseling for your teenage son, consider us.
-We offer your teen son the option of working with either a male or female therapist - or the unique option of working in Co-Therapy with both Eric and Erica.
+Erica is a dedicated and experienced licensed family therapist who specializes working with teen boys to give them a safe and understanding place to process their deepest thoughts, explore their world in new ways, and to accept their personal struggle as a teenager.
+It's time for your teen son to discover his true destiny and thrive!

 Teen Boys (11-19) Benefit From Our Expert Help To Solve Problems In Their Lives